Alpointernet/NavHide/README.md

 adb shell cmd statusbar disable-for-setup false
 ```

+## Important

+- You need to enable swipe gestures before hiding the navigation bar, otherwise it won't work

 ## Issues

 - The navigation bar will reappear after a device restart
-- Doesn't work well with 3 button navigation, switch to swipe gestures first
 - Empty navigation area in apps persist if you have gesture hint enabled

 ## Tested On

-- Samsung Galaxy A54 (Android 16)
-- I'm not sure if it will work with older One UI or other Android.
+- One UI 8.5
+- LineageOS 21

 ## License